Skip to main content

 Use Cases

-• Generating weekly focus questions for a long-term nature journal
+• Generating weekly grassland prompts for a long-term iNaturalist journal tracking seasonal change across the same meadow

 Tips